 Some property owners want their tenants to pay rent in cash or with a personal check.
 They would need to personally visit the tenant to collect the payment, have the tenant deposit the funds in the owner’s account or ask the tenant to send it to them in the mail.
 But while cash payment is the fastest way to receive funds, it is also difficult to document.
 Without a paper trail, tenants with bad intentions may claim that they paid in full.
 What makes this difficult is that you don’t have a way to verify the actual amount.

 Personal checks create documentation of amounts and dates paid but are also problematic in some ways.
 Checks deposited can bounce, resulting in bank fees.
-On top of that nuisance, you will also have to go back to the tenant and arrange for .
+On top of that nuisance, you will also have to go back to the tenant and arrange for another method of payment.
 Tenants may choose to put a stop payment on a check, creating delays in your cash flow.

 Money orders or cashier’s checks seem like a good choice, and for a good number of property owners, they are.
 Money order or cashier’s check facilitates the quick transfer of the rent payment into your account since they are cash-equivalents and are treated just like cash.
 But unlike cash, they leave a paper trail that can be used if there are any disputes.
 The paper trail would help resolve matters quickly.
 Generally speaking, they do not bounce like personal checks.
 They can also be delivered to you through banks, post offices, and convenience stores.
 A drawback to sending a money order or cashier’s check is that your tenant would be required to go to one of these locations.
 They might not like the added inconvenience.
 When purchasing either of these options, the tenant must pay in cash.
 Then there is the added cost since most times they are asked to pay a fee.
 You add all these things on top of the trip to the bank, then you’ve got an option that is really a bit of a hassle for them.